 The gaskets were tapered and at their widest measured 1″ thick.
 The hole saw bits we have did not have a size just under an inch.
 It went from 3/4″ to 1″.
 I used the 3/4″ first but, I couldn’t squeeze the gaskets in without fear of breaking the glass so I upped it to 1″.
 While they’re kind of snug, I think they would fit better with a slightly smaller bit.

 I haven’t used the hole saw very much but, it definitely comes in handy.
 I had drilled through one side of the wood and

 forgot didn’t even think to remove the wood that had gotten stuck.

 As I working on the 2nd hole, I was wondering why the heck it was taking me forever and why it smelled like it was burning.
 Duh, the 1st piece was still in there.
 I found this video on an easy way to remove a wedged piece of wood and I wish I’d found it before because I had a heck of a time removing two pieces.

 Also, all I did was eyeball where the holes would go.
 I marked where I would drill and made sure they weren’t so close that the glasses would touch each other.

-Since the sides would show through the tray so I painted them gray with craft paint and painted the bottom just because.
+Since the sides of the wood would show through the tray, I painted them gray with craft paint and painted the bottom just because.